rishabh876/RoundedImageView/README.md

 <img src="https://i.imgur.com/4aUpaGM.jpg" width="300" />

 A RoundedImageView library that supports rounding any corner or circular shape.
-It supports all kinds of drawable, bitmaps, resources just like a normal ImageView.
-All scale types are working.
 RoundedImageView is extended from AppCompatImageView.

+### What Works?
+- It supports all kinds of drawable, bitmaps, resources just like a normal ImageView.
+- All scale types are working
+- AdjustViewBounds also works

 ### Limitations
 - Android Studio does not display rounded corner in Layout Preview